EMANCIPATION OF LABOR GROUP

 There are in fact multiple aspects to what it means when we say Marxism embraces but cannot replace the theories of natural science.
 And while Mao first put it in these precise terms, this entire general approach to the arts and sciences has been a core part of Marxism from the very beginning.
 It is thus sheer nonsense to imagine that Avakian has added anything new to Marxism by including this principle of “embracing but not replacing” as a central element in his supposed “New Synthesis”!

-The development of a new property, based on newly arisen contradictions, of a new entity, thing or process, which was formerly known only by the component parts which went to construct it.
-[More to be added... ]
+The development of a new property, based on newly arisen dialectical contradictions, of a new entity, thing or process, which was formerly known only by the component parts which went in to constructing it.
+A few of the enormous number of examples which could be mentioned are:

 “Emerging economies”, “developing economies”—these are the sorts of euphemistic terms used by the bourgeoisie to refer to the poor countries of the world, most of which are neither “developing” nor “emerging”, since they are bled dry under the thumbs of the imperialism countries.
 Even the bourgeoisie itself sometimes admits these terms are totally phony: